 Introduction

-Citrus fruits are among the most important fruit crops worldwide, cultivated in over 50 countries across tropical and subtropical regions.Their global significance lies not only in their nutritional value but also in their contribution to international trade and rural economies.
+Citrus fruits are among the most important fruit crops worldwide, cultivated in over 50 countries across tropical and subtropical regions references?.Their global significance lies not only in their nutritional value but also in their contribution to international trade and rural economies.
 The citrus industry is led by China, Brazil, and the United States, which collectively account for a major share of global citrus production (Anonymous, 2020a).
 In India, citrus ranks third in fruit production after mangoes and bananas, covering approximately 10.58 lakh hectares and yielding around 140.32 lakh metric tonnes (MT) annually (Anonymous, 2020b).
-The main citrus groups cultivated in India include mandarin, sweet orange, and acid lime, with mandarins alone contributing nearly 40% to the national citrus output.Among mandarin cultivars, Khasi mandarin (Citrus reticulata Blanco), indigenous to the northeastern statesof India, is especially valued for its superior fruit quality, unique flavor, and high market demand.
-This cultivar has earned Geographical Indication (GI) tags due to its unique agro-climatic adaptation and consumer preference.
+The main citrus groups cultivated in India include mandarin, sweet orange, and acid lime, with mandarins alone contributing nearly 40% to the national citrus output.Among mandarin cultivars, Khasi mandarin (Citrus reticulata Blanco), indigenous to the northeastern statesof India, is especially valued for its superior fruit quality, unique flavor, and high market demand percentage or Number with reference if possible.
+This cultivar has earned Geographical Indication (GI) tags due to its unique agro-climatic adaptation and consumer preference grafted on wish rootstock.
 The northeastern region of Indiais also considered as a primary center of origin and genetic diversity for citrus, where several wild and semi-wild species, such as Citrus medica, C. jambhiri, C. aurantium and C. indicaare found in their natural habitats (Bhattacharya & Dutta, 1956; Malik et al., 2006; Verma & Ghosh, 1979).

 Despite its economic and genetic importance, Khasi mandarin cultivation faces challenges in propagation.
 Traditional seed propagation methods remain prevalent, resulting in non-uniform plant populations, high heterozygosity, extended juvenile phases, and increased susceptibility to biotic stresses, including fungal, bacterial, and viral diseases (Deshmukh et al., 2017).
 These constraints not only reduce overall productivity but also hinder the establishment of uniform, high-density orchards.
 To overcome these challenges, vegetative propagation methods such as budding and grafting are recommended, as they enable the production of true-to-type, early-bearing, and uniform planting material.Among the vegetative techniques, T-budding, veneer grafting, and softwood grafting have shown various levels of success in citrus propagation.
 However, studies have indicated that the grafting success rate in Khasi mandarin remains relatively low, often below 50%, primarily due to scion-rootstock interaction and local environmental conditions(Patel et al., 2010; Pandey & Karki, 2019).
 Several factors, including temperature, humidity, physiological conditions of the scion and rootstock, and timing of grafting operations, plays an important role in determining graft union success.
 The optimal period from November to January is considered optimal for grafting, coinciding with favorable climatic conditions that support successful union formation (Gautam et al. 2001; Chalise et al. 2013a; Bhandari et al. 2021).